Aditya21102001/PeerDSATracker/docs/03-backend.md

 ├── gamification/  XP, levels, badges
 ├── leaderboard/   global + peers rankings
-├── mail/          the one outbound-email transport, and the daily practice digest ├── notes/         per-problem notes
+├── mail/          the one outbound-email transport, and the daily practice digest ├── messaging/     peer-to-peer direct messages, and the SSE stream that delivers them ├── notes/         per-problem notes
 ├── peers/         follow / unfollow / search
 ├── progress/      status, stars, and the SOLVED transition  ← the heart of the app